jtaynl/bbb-ally/README.md

 ### 4) Test in a meeting
 As a **moderator** in BBB public chat:

 ```
-@ask ally What is the difference between TCP and UDP?
+@ally What is the difference between TCP and UDP?
 ```

 Ally replies in chat with a multi-turn-capable response.

 ## Environment variables